Maples7/express-final-response/README.md

 There are so many other defaut statuses you can choose besides `success` and `error`, make sure to see [./lib/status.json](lib/status.json) to catch them.
 Of course, you can define your own statuses for the benefit of `customStatus` parameter like what I have told you.

-You are welcomed to review _test.js_, _controllers_ dir and _views_ dir in this project for more infomation of usage.
+You are welcomed to review _test.js_, _controllers_ dir and _views_ dir in this project for more information of usage.

 ## LICENSE
 [MIT](LICENSE)